 As online training in beauty shows, the oval facial shape has equal length and width, with slightly broader cheekbones.
 This type will not require much contouring, but you should apply some blusher to provide a rounder look and frame the face from each side.

-Our next shape is one that’s like a heart, with a narrow chin and wider cheeks.
+Our next shape is like a heart, with a narrow chin and wider cheeks.
 It’s a shape that can be improved by contouring the temples and cheekbones, which makes the top of the face look more narrow and symmetrical with the lower area.

 Another shape you’ll learn about in good makeup courses is a square one, which is notable by an angular jaw and forehead.
 This is something that you’ll need to soften with cheek and temple contouring, making those straight edges look much less so.